Spectral and combinatorial methods for efficiently computing the rank of unambiguous finite automata: Conclusions and open problems

 In this section, we study the time and space complexity of computing the rank of a zero-one matrix monoid and finding a matrix of minimum rank in it.
-We provide two approaches.
+We provide two approaches with the same time complexity.
 The first one relies on the linear-algebraic tools developed in \autoref{sec-toolbox}.
-It turns out to be faster than the second, combinatorial, approach, but is limited to only computing the rank.
+It turns out to have smaller space complexity than the second, combinatorial, approach, but is limited to only computing the rank.
 This is due to the fact that we never explicitly construct a maximal column in this approach, which is required in order to find a matrix of minimum rank by \autoref{thm:Cesari}.
 Moreover, it is not known if one can find a maximal column in \NC.
 In contrast, the combinatorial approach explicitly constructs a matrix of minimum rank step by step.
-In a way, this is exactly the reason why it is slower than the linear-algebraic approach, since this requires performing a large number of matrix multiplications.
-In the total DFAs case, where direct matrix multiplication can be avoided due to the special shape of transformation matrices, it becomes much more efficient, and outmatches its linear-algebraic counterpart by a factor of the alphabet size.
+In a way, this is exactly the reason why it requires more space to achieve the same time complexity: in the proof of \autoref{lemma:time-max-col}, we have to precompute a linear number of matrices (one for each step), since we do not know in advance which matrices we will need and since computing them ``on the fly'' would have a higher time complexity.
+In the total DFAs case, where transition matrices require only linear amount of space and can be multiplied in linear time, the combinatorial approach becomes much more efficient, and outmatches its linear-algebraic counterpart by a factor of the alphabet size.

 The three main results of this section are as follows.

 \begin{thm} The (real) rank of an $n$-state UFA over an alphabet of size $m$ can be computed in $\OO(mn^4)$ time and $\OO(n^2)$ space. \end{thm}